swharden/code-notes/Csharp/winsearch.md

-# Search the Windows Indexed Filesystem with C#
+# Search a Windows Indexed Filesystem with C#

 Walking directories can be slow, but Windows often indexes drives to enable fast _Windows Search_.
 Queries can be run directly against the indexed database for extremely fast walking/searching.